 NWPPA opposes legislative or regulatory initiatives with respect to DG, feed-in tariffs, and net metering that would shift costs among groups of customers, or otherwise disproportionally impact consumers’ rates, degrade power quality, reliability or safety, impose other undue economic costs on electric utilities, or interfere with power supply or other contractual relationships.

 NWPPA supports maintaining local decision-making when implementing utility-specific DG programs and/or participation.

-Origination Date: 2014
+Origination Date: 2014.
+Revised 2017.